charliebidgood/ImgMax/readme.md

 ![image](readme_img/channel.png)

 6. Select the elements which define unique image groups.
 In this instance it's 'well' and 'field'.
-Tip: If you were to only select 'well' you would accidentally merge all images in each well together.
+Tip: If you were to only select 'well' you would accidentally merge all images in each well together and ruin the run.
 ![image](readme_img/run.png)

 7. If done correctly ImgMax will rapidly create a MIPs each image group and channel and save the new maximum_projection directory next to the original image directory.